 Mad Tea Party at Magic Kingdom

-Nowhere near as long a wait as some of the more popular rides in Magic Kingdom, you can usually count on a shorter wait at the teacups.
+An easy, breezy ride, Mad Tea Party is nowhere near as long a wait as some of the more popular rides in Magic Kingdom.
 And who doesn’t love a shaded spin around the Mad Hatters table?
-Much like the Flying Dumbo ride also in Magic Kingdom, the lines for this one will vary depending on crowds, so keep an eye out for a shorter line.
+Much like the Flying Dumbo ride also in Magic Kingdom, the lines for this one will vary depending on crowds, so keep an eye out for a shorter line throughout the day.

 Journey into Imagination with Figment in Epcot

 So there you have it!
-Most of these rides will generally not have lines long enough to warrant paying at Disney, but keep in mind that during very high crowd periods, like Christmas, anything is possible!
+Disney Rides That Don’t Need a Lightning Lane Pass.
+Most of these rides will generally not have lines long enough to warrant paying for a Lightning Lane Pass.
+However, keep in mind that during very high crowd periods, like Christmas, anything is possible!
+Check out all the details about Disney’s Lightning Lane Pass to help maximize your vacation time!